 Notice that if you use a right-click to obtain the derivative the resulting derivative will be defined as a function.
-If you use the diff command the resulting derivative will be an expression.
+If you use the diff command (or the Calculus palette) the resulting derivative will be an expression.

-- 2. Use Maple to compute the first and 100th derivatives of $f(x) = x \sin(2x)$. - 3.
+- 3. Use Maple to compute the first, second, third, and 100th derivatives of $f(x) = x \sin(2x)$. - 4.
 Use Maple to evaluate the following indefinite and definite integrals: